A quick reminisce…

 - Curing an off-bottom losses zone with cement is less likely to be successful in fewer, or even a single attempt;

 - In some formations, hole enlargement is more likely, if drilling continues under severe losses past the initial losses zone.
 Hole enlargement will also lower the likelihood of success in fewer attempts; and

 - The thicker the losses interval, the more cement plug attempts you will likely need.

 On the other hand, the whole idea is to safe NPT or to gain effective ROP.
 In simpler words, drilling more hole takes us closer to finish the section.
 Right?

 |– Drilling to expose all zones and try to cure the losses with cement in “one” attempt||The only thing We know is the existence of the 1st zone, the other zones are only known to exist occasionally and perhaps with different losses severity|

 |– Curing each losses zone individually before resuming drilling deeper|

 In summary, there should be a balance between the depth drilled past the initial losses zone (Max. effective ROP) and the success rate (Min. possible NPT).

-The success rate is linked to NPT and each cement plug attempt requires POOH bit + RIH DP + Cement Placement + POOH DP + WOC + RIH bit, so the less cement plugs the less overall time; but success rate is also linked to the job conditions (losses rate, length of cement plug or thickness of the losses interval, cement plug off-bottom or on-bottom, hole enlargement).
+The success rate is linked to NPT.
+Each cement plug attempt requires: POOH bit + RIH DP + Cement Placement + POOH DP + WOC + RIH bit.
+So, the fewer cement plugs the less overall time.
+But, the success rate is also linked to the job conditions (losses rate, length of the cement plug or the thickness of the losses interval, cement plug off-bottom or on-bottom, hole enlargement).